City of Regina Homepage

 Where can I put the snow?

-Snow removed from sidewalks can be placed on the adjacent property or on the road next to the sidewalk, ensuring it does not interfere with traffic.
+Snow removed from sidewalks can be placed on the adjacent property or the curb next to the sidewalk, ensuring it does not interfere with traffic.
 Shovelling or blowing snow into the driving lane is a bylaw violation.
 Snow from driveways and private walkways should remain on the property.

 I live on a corner lot.
 Am I expected to clear in front and along the side?